-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-$\times$

-For the fiscal year ended December 31, 2022

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\\ COMMISSION FILE NO. 001-10308

-AVIS BUDGET GROUP, INC.

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization) 6 Sylvan Way Parsippany, NJ (Address of principal executive offices)

-06-0918165 (I.R.S.
-Employer Identification Number)

-(Zip Code)

-(Registrant's telephone number, including area code)

-SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

-TITLE OF EACH CLASS Common Stock, Par Value \$.01 TRADING SYMBOL(S) CAR

-NAME OF EACH EXCHANGE ON WHICH REGISTERED The Nasdag Global Select Market

-Non-accelerated filer

-SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: None shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗖

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗖

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definition of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company in Rule 12b-2 of the Exchange Act.
-Accelerated filer

-Large accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(6)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 SECURITIES EXCHANGE ACT OF 1934 (d) OF THE For the fiscal year ended December 31, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 SECURITIES EXCHANGE ACT OF 1934 15(d) OF THE For the transition period from to COMMISSION FILE NO. 001-10308 AVIS BUDGET GROUP, INC. (Exact name of Registrant as specified in its charter) Delaware 06-0918165 (State or other jurisdiction of incorporation or organization) 6 Sylvan Way (I.R.S.
+Employer Identification Number) Parsippany, NJ 07054 (Address of principal executive offices) (Zip Code) (973) 496-4700 (Registrant's telephone number, including area code) SECUI RITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT: TITLE OF EACH CLASS TRADING SYMBOL(S) NAME OF EACH EXCHANGE ON WHICH REGISTERED Common Stock, Par Value \$.01 CAR The Nasdaq Global Select Market SECURIT IES REGISTERED PURSUANT TO SECTION 12(g) OF TH E ACT: None Indicate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Rule 405 of the Securiti ies Act.
+Yes ☑ No □ ired to file reports pursuant to Section 13 or Section 15(d) of Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(c hat the Registrant was required to file such reports), and (2) d) of the Securities Exchange Act of 1934 during the Indicate by check mark whether the registrant has submitted electronically every Interactive Data File requireding 12 months (or for such shorter period that the registrant v , large accelerated filer, an accelerated filer, a non-accelerate filer, "smaller reporting company" and "emerging growth cor Large accelerated filer Non-accelerated filer Smaller reporting company □ Emerging growth company □ financial accounting standards provided pursuant () filed a report on and attestation to its management's assess -Oxley Act (15 U.S.C.
+7262(b)) by the registered public according If securities are registered pursuant to Section 12 (b) of the Act, indicate by check mark whether the financial s tatements of the registrant included in the filing reflect the correction of an error to previously issu ed financial statements. □ Indicate by check mark whether any of those erro r corrections are restatements that required a recovery analy sis of incentive-based compensation received by any of the registrant's executive officers during the rele evant recovery period pursuant to §240.10D-1(b).
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-As of June 30, 2022, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$4,269,199,382 based on the closing price of its common stock on the Nasdag Global Select Market

-As of February 10, 2023, the number of shares outstanding of the registrant's common stock was 39,470,532.
+Yes $\ \Box$ No ☑ As of June 30, 2022, the aggregate market value price of its common stock on the Nasdaq Global S of the registrant's common stock held by non-affiliates of the Select Market. registrant was \$4,269,199,382 based on the closing As of February 10, 2023, the number of shares ou utstanding of the registrant's common stock was 39,470,532.